mbertheau/jquery.django-formset/README.md

 </script>
 ```

-You have to create an "add another form" `<button>` or `<a>` yourself and on click call the
+You have to create an "add another form" `<button>` or `<a>` yourself somewhere and on click call
-`addForm` method on the object returned by `djangoFormset()`.
+the `addForm` method on the object returned by `djangoFormset()`.

 ### How it works

 Pass a jQuery selection of the form elements in your formset.
 One of the form elements must be a
-form template, and it must have the CSS class passed as option `formTemplateClass` (`empty-form` by
+form template, and it must have the CSS class passed as option `formTemplateClass` (`'empty-form'`
-default).
+by default).
 That class should be styled to be invisible.
-The correct form prefix is derived from the
+The correct form prefix is derived from
-name of the first form element in the form template.
-If a form includes a delete checkbox it is
+the name of the first form element in the form template.
+For every form a Form object is created.
+If
-replaced with a delete button.
-Dynamically added forms always have a delete button.
+a form includes a delete checkbox it is replaced with a delete button.
+Dynamically added forms
+always have a delete button.
+The form object is also accessible via `.data('djangoFormset.Form')` on
+the form element.

 When a form is added the template is copied and its `empty-form` CSS class is removed.
 The new form
 is always added after the last existing form, or after the form template, if there are no existing